President and CEO

 Vice President, External Relations

 Ela Yazdani was appointed Vice President, External Relations in 2022, having previously served in progressive roles as Senior Director, Communications, and Communications Manager, since joining CANARIE in 2013.
-Ela leads the team responsible for promoting the impact and adoption of CANARIE’s programs services, and building relationships with national and global stakeholders, partners, and funders.
+Ela leads the team responsible for promoting the impact and adoption of CANARIE’s programs and services, and building relationships with national and global stakeholders, partners, and funders.

 In this role, Ela draws upon nearly 20 years of experience in non-profits, the private sector, and community-based organizations, where she focused on developing and executing marketing and communications strategies that elevate the user experience.
 Before joining CANARIE, Ela worked at Ottawa-based technology startups, most notably at Bridgewater Systems.